mmatinm/Control-Systems/parametric and nonparametric system identification /nonparametric methods/readme.md

 # System Identification Using Simulated Data

-This repository contains MATLAB code for a system identification project performed on simulated data.
+This directory contains MATLAB code for a system identification project performed on simulated data.
 The project follows methodologies from Lennart Ljung's *System Identification: Theory for the User*, using both **nonparametric** and **parametric** modeling techniques.

 ## 📊 Dataset